Flag of Arkansas: Design

 In 2001, a survey conducted by the North American Vexillological Association (NAVA) placed the Arkansas state flag 45th in design quality out of the 72 Canadian provincial, U.S. state, and U.S. territory flags ranked.

 Salute

 The law defining the flag also defines a text to be used in saluting the flag: "I salute the Arkansas Flag with its diamond and stars.
 We pledge our loyalty to thee."
 The salute was written by author Virginia Belcher Brock.

+Flag proposals

+The following are flag proposals from the 1912 flag contest.